 Institutional Review Board - If your research will involve human participants in any way, consult these resources for guidance on how to receive IRB approval.

-If you have explored this far, you probably already have a motivation and a plan for producing your own research.
+If you have explored this far, you probably already have motivation and a plan for producing your own research.
 Even so, here are some resources that share some new perspectives on the fundamentals of undergraduate research.

 Loyola Libraries: Research Guides - An extensive database of guides on various research subjects.